A Message from Gairdner on COVID-19

 The Gairdner Foundation recognizes how unsettling and scary the news about the coronavirus disease (COVID-19) outbreak can be, and there is a lot of new information to process every day.

 At Gairdner, we pride ourselves on recognizing the world’s best researchers with our awards and we are proud that many of our laureates are leading the charge in fighting the COVID-19 pandemic.
-Two of our John Dirks Canada Gairdner Global Health laureates Dr. Tony Fauci (2016) and Dr. Peter Piot referred to by The New Yorker as “America’s Doctor”. referred to by The New Yorker as “America’s Doctor”.
-Dr. Fauci and Dr. Piot have been quoted widely across North America, the United Kingdom and around the world, sharing their knowledge, insights and recommendations.
+Two of our John Dirks Canada Gairdner Global Health laureates Dr. Tony Fauci (2016), referred to by The New Yorker as “America’s Doctor” and Dr. Peter Piot Dr. Fauci and Dr. Piot have been quoted widely across North America, the United Kingdom and around the world, sharing their knowledge, insights and recommendations.

 Dr. Christopher Murray, 2018 John Dirks Canada Gairdner Global Health Award laureate, and his team at the Institute for Health Metrics and Evaluation have developed a new COVID-19 forecasting model.
 The projections show demand for hospital services state by state as well as COVID-19 death predictions across the US.
 These projections are updated daily, you can find them here.

-In addition, a group of Australian researchers is currently investigating the possible human benefits of the FDA-approved drug Ivermectin, which has shown to inhibit the replication of SARS-CoV-2 in vitro.
+In addition, a group of Australian researchers is currently investigating the whether there are any human benefits of the FDA-approved drug Ivermectin, which has shown to inhibit the replication of SARS-CoV-2 in vitro.
 Ivermectin was discovered by Dr. Satoshi Omura, 2014 John Dirks Canada Gairdner Global Health laureate and developed by Merck.
 You can read their paper, published late last week at the link below.

 Dr. Jennifer Doudna, 2016 Canada Gairdner International Award laureate, has led a team of academic and industry researchers to transform a lab at the Innovative Genomics Institute on the UC Berkeley campus into a COVID-19 diagnostic testing laboratory with the goal of increasing the testing capacity and speed in the San Francisco Bay Area.